labstructbioinf/pLM-BLAST/README.md

 ```bash
 python ./scripts/plmblast.py database query output.csv --use_chunks
 ```
-Note that only the base filename should be specified for the query (`csv` and `pt` extensions are automatically added).
+Note that only the base filename should be specified for the query (extensions are automatically added).
 The `--use_chunks` option enables the use of cosine similarity pre-screening, which improves search speed.
+This option is recommended for typical applications.
 Follow `scripts/example.sh` for more examples and run `plmblast.py -h` for more options.

 ## Use in Python